Financial Aid :: Policies & Conditions

 Less than 1/2 Time: 1-5 credit hours

 Credit hours taken for audit do not count in this calculation.
 You must enroll at least half-time in order to be considered for Federal Work-Study, SEOG, COMA, Federal Stafford Loan, and PLUS support.
 You must enroll full-time to be considered for VGAP support.
 You must enroll for 1-8 credits to be considered for PTAP support.
 The Pell Grant does not have a minimum enrollment requirement, but is prorated based on enrollment level.

 A student's financial aid will NOT be increased for classes added after the regular session drop/add period.

-When computing financial aid eligibility, the first figure used is the cost of education.
+When computing financial aid eligibility, the first figure used is the cost of attendance.
 The Financial Aid Office determines the estimated amount it will cost you to attend the institution.

 Tuition and fees are based upon the following factors:

 There are three categories for the living expense allowance:

 - Dependent students who live with parents,